 Soon after, a middleman will show up and buy the beans, and then he’ll take them to a warehouse and remove the parchment layer, and let them dry further before the export.

 Compared to coffee that is washed at a station and dried more carefully, this leads to a more earthy and less acidic taste.
 The body and mouthfeel are enhanced, but the subtle notes of stone fruit and berry are muted.

 For many coffee buyers, especially in specialty coffee, this means that Sumatra coffee isn’t that appealing.
 However, many old-school coffee drinkers appreciate a dark and brooding character when it comes to coffee.

-A lot of people think that coffee from Sumatra is necessarily a dark roast, but this is entirely up to the roaster who deals with this bean.
+A lot of people think that coffee from Sumatra is necessarily a dark roast, but location and roast profile doesn’t have anything to do with each other.
+It’s up to the roastmaster how he wants to roast a certain bean.
 In your case, this probably means your local coffee company or artisan roaster.

-Starbucks buy gigantic quantities of Sumatran coffee and roast it quite dark to use it as a base in their espresso blends.
+Starbucks buy up huge amounts of Sumatran coffee and roast it quite dark to use it as a base in their espresso blends or as a single origin.
 This might be what has given birth to the idea of a somehow darker than usual ‘Sumatra roast.’

 There’s a wide range of coffee produced in Indonesia.
 This is due to the long history of coffee here, compared to most other places.